 Penalties for a Maryland DUI

-If charged with a DUI, there are both administrative penalties, such as license suspension, and possible criminal penalties, such as jail time.
+DUI charges can carry both administrative penalties such as license suspension and criminal penalties such as jail time.
 It depends upon whether this is a first Ocean City, Baltimore or Maryland DUI charge.

-A first-offense DUI in Maryland carries a six-month license suspension, up to $1,000 in fines and up to one year in jail.
-Twelve points will be assessed against your record and you may be required to participate in the Alcohol Education Program and the installation of an ignition interlock device on the impaired driver’s car.
+A first-offense DUI in Maryland carries a possible six-month license suspension, up to $1,000 in fines and up to one year in jail.
+Twelve points will be assessed against your record and you may be required to participate in the Alcohol Education Program and have an ignition interlock device installed on the impaired driver’s car.

-An experienced Maryland attorney can help you with your DUI charge.
-A Maryland DUI attorney will review your case to determine if the charges can be reduced to a lesser charge or even dismissed.
-The attorneys at The Law Offices of Thomas J. Maronick have experience fighting Maryland DUI charges.
+A Maryland attorney can help you with your DUI charge.
+A Maryland DUI attorney will review your case to determine if the charges can be reduced or dismissed.
+The attorneys at The Law Offices of Thomas J. Maronick have experience fighting Ocean City, Baltimore and Maryland DUI charges.
 You can contact Thomas Maronick on his cellphone at 202.288.0167, the law office at 410.244.5068 or via our website for a free consultation.